yopito/fedora-epel-pkg/README.md

 If you want to use this stuff to rebuild yourself your binary packages, here the instructions to achieve it.

+* branch `el5` : source packaging for el5 (RHEL5, CentOS5, etc)
+* branch `master` : source packaging for all other platforms than el5

-Getting tired of `tito` stuff, switched back to a more conventional file structure like this:
+NB: Getting tired of `tito` stuff, switched back to a more conventional file structure like this:

 ```
 <pkg>/SPECS/ ......... contains the Specfile of package <pkg>